tektronix/tm_devices/docs/key_features.md

 - Fast and easy setup using the [`DeviceManager`][tm_devices.DeviceManager] class as the central hub for automation.
-- Support for many popular Tektronix(TM) and Keithley(TM) Test and Measurement products.
+- Support for many popular Tektronix™ and Keithley™ Test and Measurement products.
     - Built in command tree, accessible via autocomplete in any <IDE:> with IntelliSense.